oracle/graal/substratevm/JFR.md

-This page covers how to use JDK Flight Recorder (JFR) with Java native images
+This page covers how to use JDK Flight Recorder (JFR) with Java Native Images

 ## What is JFR

-JFR is a production time profiling system built into OpenJDK.
-It is now supported in SubstrateVM so Java native images can continue to make use of the existing public Java API (jdk.jfr.*) and JFR itself, with a similar experience to using JFR in virtual machine mode.
+JFR is a production time profiling system that is now supported for Java Native Images.
+Users can continue to make use of the existing public Java API (jdk.jfr.*) and JFR itself, with a similar experience to using JFR in the Java HotSpot VM.

+## Current limitations

+* JFR is only available for native images built on JDK 11
+* Only a subset of JFR features are currently available
+  * Custom and system events
+  * Disk-based recordings

 ## Compiling with JFR

-JFR must first be included at compile time.
-To do so, compile the native image with the flag `-H:+AllowVMInspection`.
+JFR must first be included at image build time.
+To do so, build an image with the flag `-H:+AllowVMInspection`.

 For example:
 ```
-mx native-image -H:+AllowVMInspection MyJavaApp
+native-image -H:+AllowVMInspection MyJavaApp
 ```

 ## Enabling JFR

-For native images with JFR included, flags will be available at run time to enable the system and start a recording
+For native images with JFR included, the following flags will be available at run time to enable the system, start a recording, and configure logging:

+* `-XX:+FlightRecorder` : Used to enable JFR
+* `-XX:StartFlightRecording` : Used to start a recording on application start up
+* `-XX:FlightRecorderLogging` : Used to configure log output for the JFR system

-Use `-XX:+FlightRecorder` to enable JFR and `-XX:StartFlightRecording` to start a recording.
+Use `-XX:+FlightRecorder` and `-XX:StartFlightRecording` together to enable JFR and start a recording.

 For example:
 ```